vponnam/splunk-for-pcf-opsmetrics/README.md

 For PCF platform logging, visit [splunk-for-pcf-logging](https://github.com/pivotalservices/splunk-for-pcf-logging).

 ## Install
-After you have installed and configured the Splunk JMX Add-On
+After you have installed and configured the Splunk JMX Add-On (see above) you can follow these instructions to install the custom dashboards into the Add-On

-1. Login to your Splunk instance, for example:
+* Login to your Splunk instance, for example:
 ```
     ssh -i "splunk.pem" ec2-user@ec2-53-44-87-326.compute-1.amazonaws.com
 ```

-2. Add new dashboards to the Add-On
+* Add new dashboards to the Add-On
 ```
     $ cd /opt/splunk/etc/apps
     $ mkdir opsmetrics